jferrl/gutemberg-analysis/README.md

 -   Tokenize the dataset in different sentences
 -   Find the 10 most used words
 -   Total number of words
--   Find number of number words
+-   Find valid numeric words
 -   Average size of paragraph

 ## Team Members